-Since 2012 civilian workforce employment among DuPont residents has increased by 34 percent (or 3.4 percent per year).
+Since 2012 civilian workforce employment among DuPont residents has increased by 34 percent (or 3.4 percent per year)4.
 Population growth in the same ten-year period has increased by 16.8 percent.

-Probably the most pertinent employment statistic is the percentage of the labor force employed in the Armed Forces- 18.8% in DuPont and only 1% in the state as a whole.
+Among the most pertinent employment statistics is the percentage of the population over 16 employed in the Armed Forces- 18.8% in DuPont and only 1% in the state as a whole.
 This provides some context for planning considerations in the DuPont community.